AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 1. Select [!UICONTROL **Save**].

 1. In the [!UICONTROL **Account created**] dialog, download the RSA or ed25519 public key, then select **[!UICONTROL OK]**.
 This is the public key that is used by Adobe to upload data to the SFTP server.
+(You will use this key in the following section, [Add the Adobe upload key to the SFTP server](#add-the-adobe-upload-key-to-the-sftp-server).)

 1. Repeat this process for each SFTP account you want to create.